-can be tolerated.
-We think that another important aspect that should be considered is why something is an exception, i.e. how to include in the formal representation also the justification or explanation of why an instance is considered exceptional or not.

-- D2.
-Gradability: normality is a graded notion in the case of typicality, for example, instead of typical individuals and atypical ones with respect to some concept, we have more or less typical individuals.
+- D1.
+Exceptionality: generics and non-monotonic reasoning both admit exceptions and much of the effort in the research has been dedicated to explain and model how exceptions can be tolerated.
+We think that another important aspect that should be considered is why something is an exception, i.e. how to include in the formal representation also the justification or explanation of why an instance is considered exceptional or not. - D2.
+Gradability: normality is a graded notion in the case of typicality.
+For example, instead of typical individuals and atypical ones with respect to some concept, we have more or less typical individuals.
 For instance, it would not be possible to divide wolves between typical wolves and atypical ones in absolute terms, but there would be wolves that are more or less typical according to the specific features of each individual. - D3.
 Content sensitivity: non-monotonic reasoning cannot be modelled by using only an extensional approach.
-This means that we cannot rely on pure extensional semantics, i.e. seeing the relation among concepts only in the light of relationships between sets.
+This means that we cannot rely on purely extensional semantics, i.e. seeing the relation among concepts only in the light of relationships between sets.
 We need to take into account the semantics of the concepts involved in a broader sense, for example by relying on notions like typicality and saliency.
 The intuition here is that to explain why an individual is exceptional, for example, one would need some insights into the meaning (or, the content) of the statements of which the individual is an exception.

-According to these desiderata, in this paper we sketch a new formal account for non-monotonic reasoning in DLs based on a graded reading of typicality.
+According to these desiderata, in this paper we sketch a new formal account for non-monotonic reasoning in DLs based on a graded reading of typicality, extending the work recently begun in [5].
 Intuitively, in the case of a conflict between two facts about an individual, we can decide which one should be accepted according to how much the individual in question is typical w.r.t. such facts.
 For example: we know that dogs are trusted, whereas wolves are not; we know also that Balto is a wolfdog hybrid; we can ask ourselves now, should we infer that Balto is trusted or not?
 In our approach, we want to use the additional information we have about Balto being a dog and Balto being a wolf to see if he is a more typical instance of a dog or wolf and, according to this, infer if he is trusted or not.

 More specifically, our approach is based on two main elements: prototype definitions and a typicality score.
-Prototype definitions are inspired by the prototype theory of concepts [5] and its representation based on the tooth operator as introduced, for example, in [6].
-According to the endorsers of the prototype theory about concepts, being a member of a concept does not mean to satisfy a precise definition, but rather to satisfy enough features or constituents of that concept [7].
-The second key element is the typicality score for individuals: this is calculated by inspecting to what extent the individual satisfies the features of the prototype considered: in case of a conflict on prototype-related properties, the score provides a preference determining which conclusion should prevail for that specific individual.
+Prototype definitions are inspired by the prototype theory of concepts [6] and its representation based on the tooth operator as introduced, for example, in [7].
+According to the endorsers of the prototype theory about concepts, being a member of a concept does not mean to satisfy a precise definition, but rather to satisfy enough features or constituents of that concept [8].
+The second key element is the typicality score for individuals: this is calculated by inspecting to what extent the individual satisfies the features of the prototype.
+The aim of the score is to measure exactly how typical the individual is with respect to the prototype considered: in case of a conflict on prototype-related properties, the score provides a preference determining which conclusion should prevail for that specific individual.